Skip to main content

 How to Get Your DUI Arrest Records

-Whether you were charged but not convicted or simply arrested on suspicion of driving under the influence (DUI) but not charged with the crime, your interactions with the criminal justice system may be a matter of public record.
-Why would this be of concern to you?
-It really depends on your own personal situation and the severity of the offense, but the hard truth is that one simple DUI arrest -- even if the charges were dropped or never filed in the first place -- can come back to haunt you in several ways.
-Even a clerical error, if left unchecked, can cause similar headaches.
+Suppose you've been arrested for driving under the influence of alcohol (DUI).
+Your interactions with the criminal justice system may be a matter of public record.
+The hard truth is that one simple DUI arrest can haunt you in several ways.
+This is true even if the DUI charges were dropped or never filed in the first place.
+Even a clerical error, left unchecked, can cause headaches.

-For instance, your DUI arrest record may be all a hiring manager needs to see in order to eliminate you from consideration for a job, even if charges were never filed.
-It may sound unfair, but your police record can cast a long shadow on your future plans.
-This could also come up if the job you are applying for requires you to hold a commercial driver's license (CDL).
-Knowing exactly what arrest records are out there can help you get out in front of it and possibly get those records expunged from your record.
+Your DUI arrest record may be all a potential employer needs to see to eliminate you from consideration for a job.
+It likely won't matter that charges were never filed or that it's your first DUI.
+It may sound unfair, but your police record can significantly influence your future plans.
+This could also come up if the job for which you're applying requires you to hold a commercial driver's license (CDL).
+An employer may require a clean driving record.
+They may rule out a DUI offender right away.

-Below, you will find information about how to obtain your DUI arrest records, including state-specific examples, and an explanation of why you may need to access these records.
+This article provides information on how to obtain your DUI arrest records, including state-specific examples.
+There's also an explanation as to why you might need to access these records.

 Arrest Records, Court Records, and Rap Sheets

-The limits of what records a third party (such as an employer) may access and use for decision-making purposes are subject to both federal and state law, and sometimes vary by county, although enforcement can be very difficult.
+The limits of what records a third party, such as an employer, may access and use for decision-making are subject to federal and state law.
+Limits sometimes vary by county.
+Enforcement of these laws can be difficult, though.
 However, third-party access to your rap sheet is limited to certain state and federal agencies for background checks and security clearances.

-Arrest records of juveniles are not available to the public in most cases.
-Also, police records considered too sensitive for release (for instance, if doing so would endanger someone's life or interfere with an investigation) may be barred from public view.
+Arrest records of juveniles aren't generally available to the public.
+Also, police records considered too sensitive for release may be barred from public view.
+For instance, if the release of records would endanger someone's life or interfere with an investigation, the release would be prohibited.

 Accessing Your DUI Arrest Records: The Basics

-The process for accessing your police records will vary by state and by jurisdiction.
-Some police departments require you to contact them directly for arrest records, while others make them available online.
+The process for accessing your police records will vary by state and jurisdiction.
+Some police departments require you to contact them directly for arrest records.
+Others make them available online.
 To obtain a copy of your rap sheet, you must submit a signed application and a set of fingerprints to the FBI, along with a processing fee.

-There are also several privately operated sites that aggregate publicly available police and court records.
-If you aren't sure where to look, a good starting place is the Freedom of Information Act (FOIA) website.
+Several privately operated sites aggregate publicly available police and court records, sometimes for a fee.
+If you aren't sure where to look, the Freedom of Information Act (FOIA) website is a good starting place.

-Need Help with Your DUI Arrest Records?
+Need Help with Your DUI Records?
 Talk to an Attorney

 Can I Solve This on My Own or Do I Need an Attorney?